 On January 26, 2021, we entered into a one-year agreement with a service provider of financial advisory and investor relations consulting services in exchange for a monthly payment of \$12,000.
 The agreement may be cancelled at any time during the first year with at least 60 days' prior notice by either party.
 The agreement will automatically renew for a second one-year term, if not cancelled at least 30 days prior to the end of the first year.
-In connection with the completion of the Business Combination, in August 2021, we paid \$225,000 to the service provider (including a \$50,000 discretionary bonus) and agree to increase the monthly payment to \$15,000.
+In connection with the completion of the Business Combination, in August 2021, we paid \$225,000 to the service provider (including a \$50,000 discretionary bonus) and agreed to increase the monthly payment to \$15,000.

 On February 8, 2021, Cipher also entered into a loan agreement with Bitfury Holding for a loan facility in the amount of \$100,000.
-On August 26, 2021, Cipher amended its loan agreement with Bitfury Holding B.V. to:

-(i) amend the original loan facility amount of \$100,000 to the actual disbursement under the loan of \$7,038,038 (the "Actual Disbursement"), (ii) revise the maturity date to August 31, 2021 and (iii) amend the interest to 2.5% per annum.
+On August 26, 2021, Cipher amended its loan agreement with Bitfury Holding B.V. to: (i) amend the original loan facility amount of \$100,000 to the actual disbursement under the loan of \$7,038,038 (the "Actual Disbursement"), (ii) revise the maturity date to August 31, 2021 and (iii) amend the interest to 2.5% per annum.
+Cipher repaid the Actual Disbursement at the Closing on August 27, 2021 by offsetting it against the \$60.0 million of cash due to it under the Bitfury Private Placement.
+We recorded accrued interest of \$26,823 on our condensed consolidated balance sheet as of September 30, 2021, which represents all interest due to Bitfury Holding under this loan agreement.

 On August 20, 2021 and on August 30, 2021, we and Bitmain Technologies Limited ("Bitmain") entered into a Non-Fixed Price Sales and Purchase Agreement and a Supplemental Agreement to Non-Fixed Price Sales and Purchase Agreement, respectively, (together, the "Bitmain Agreement") for us to purchase 27,000 Antminer S19j Pro (100 TH/s) miners, which are expected to be delivered in nine batches on a monthly basis between January 2022 and September 2022.
-The purchase price under the Bitmain Agreement is \$171,135,000 (the "Total Purchase Price") with (i) 25% of the Total Purchase Price due paid within five days of execution of the Bitmain Agreement, (ii) 35% of the purchase price of each batch due five months prior to each delivery, and (iii) the remaining 40% of the purchase price of each batch due 15 days prior to each delivery.
-As of August 31, 2021, we paid total deposits of \$49,656,000 for the miners.
+The purchase price under the Bitmain Agreement is \$171,135,000 (the "Total Purchase Price") with (i) 25% of the Total Purchase Price due paid within five days of execution of the Bitmain

+Agreement, (ii) 35% of the purchase price of each batch due five months prior to each delivery, and (iii) the remaining 40% of the purchase price of each batch due 15 days prior to each delivery.
+As of September 30, 2021, we paid total deposits of \$49,656,000 for the miners.

-On September 2, 2021, we entered into a Framework Agreement on Supply of Blockchain Servers with SuperAcme Technology (Hong Kong) Limited (the "SuperAcme Agreement") to purchase 60,000 MicroBT M30S, M30S+ and M30S++ miners, which are expected to be delivered in six batches on a monthly basis between July 2022 and year-end 2022.
+On September 2, 2021, we entered into a Framework Agreement on Supply of Blockchain Servers with SuperAcme Technology (Hong Kong) Limited ("SuperAcme" and the "SuperAcme Agreement") to purchase 60,000 MicroBT M30S, M30S+ and M30S++ miners, which are expected to be delivered in six batches on a monthly basis between July 2022 and year-end 2022.
 The expected final purchase price under the SuperAcme Agreement is approximately \$222,400,800 with a deposit due 10 business days after the execution of the SuperAcme Agreement and advance payment due thereafter in advance of certain batches of supply being delivered and subject to additional floating price terms.
 Each batch of miners must be paid in full prior to delivery.
-As of September 3, 2021, we paid deposits of \$22,240,080 for the miners.
+As of September 30, 2021, we paid deposits of \$22,240,080 for the miners.